Rowland Barran

-Sir Rowland Hirst Barran (7 August 1858 – 6 August 1949) was a British Liberal Party politician and Member of Parliament.
+Sir Rowland Hirst Barran (7 August 1858 – 6 August 1949) was a British Liberal MP for Leeds North.

 Biography

-Rowland Barran was born in 1858, the youngest son of Sir John Barran, a pioneer in clothing manufacture and Member of Parliament for Leeds and Otley.
+Rowland Barran was born in 1858, the youngest son of Sir John Barran (a pioneer in clothing manufacture and Member of Parliament for Leeds and Otley).

-Following the death of Frances Lupton in 1892, Rowland lived near Leeds at Frances's Beechwood Estate which had been entailed to her eldest son and fellow Liberal politician, Francis Martineau Lupton.
-Barran remained at Beechwood until Francis Martineau's death in 1921.
-Lupton and his family also owned the Newton Park Estate (North Leeds), the constituency of which Barran was M.P. from 1902–1918.
+Barran also had strong ties with the Lupton family, who were prominent members of various reform movements during the 19th century.
+Following the death of Frances Lupton in 1892, Rowland lived at the Lupton-owned Beechwood Estate, which had been entailed to her eldest son, Francis Martineau Lupton (a fellow Liberal MP).
+Barran remained at Beechwood until World War I. The Lupton family also owned Newton Park Estate, located in Barran's constituency of Leeds North.

 Barran bred Shorthorn livestock during his residency at Beechwood.

-Barran became chairman of the family firm in 1918, succeeding his brother, Charles, who had succeeded their father in this post in 1903.
+Barran became chairman of the family firm in 1918, succeeding his brother, Charles.

 He was a member of the Leeds City Council alongside Alderman Francis Martineau Lupton, and served on the Leeds School Board before his election to parliament.

+Political career

 He was elected to the Parliament for Leeds North in a by-election on 29 July 1902 (caused by the elevation of William Jackson to the peerage), and served until the General Election of 14 December 1918.
 He was knighted in 1917.

-During the course of World War I, Barran indicated he would stand down at the next election, probably to concentrate more on his business interests.
+During World War I, Barran indicated he would stand down at the next election, probably to concentrate more on his business interests.
 In 1918, he became chairman of the family firm of clothing manufacturers, taking over that position from his brother.